Can Pepper Spray Kill You? What You Should Know

 While fatalities are possible, they are typically due to a combination of factors such as pre-existing health conditions, physical restraint, or substance abuse.
 Pepper spray alone is rarely the direct cause of death.

+Can Pepper Spray Kill You?
 There have been isolated cases where pepper spray contributed to fatalities, but in nearly all cases, there were other compounding factors.
 For example, individuals with pre-existing health conditions or excessive restraint by law enforcement have faced more serious complications.
-In such cases, pepper spray was a contributing factor, not the sole cause of death.

 To ensure safety and minimize risks, always follow these guidelines: